roaib43/leadconnectRoaib/README.md

  - pip - version: 21.1.2
  - Make sure appium set is complete and it is working as expected
  	Note: If the path for appium execution is different then please update the path in config.json file
+ - IMPORTANT: Please provide the path for andorid app in config.json under capabilities section

 **Step1 **: Clone the repo from gitHub (git clone https://github.com/roaib43/leadconnectRoaib.git)